 Get ready to say goodbye to boxsprings – almost.
 Modern mattress technology has come so far in the last few years that you no longer need a boxspring for most foam mattresses, latex mattresses, and hybrid mattresses.
-In fact, you might be voiding your warranty if you use a box spring with many of today’s high-tech types of mattresses.
 Here's an easy way to find out more about what to keep in mind as you buy your next mattress.

 It’s All About the Slats And Support

 You’ve probably seen these slats before that are made out of wood.
 They’re three to five inches wide and just under half an inch thick.
 The most common configuration uses two columns of slats that, when placed side by side, span the width of the bed.
 These slats are usually bowed in the middle to provide spring and support to the mattress on top.

 The type of slats is the most important element to check.
 Having good quality slats that are properly spaced also allows your modern mattress to “breathe.”
 Every time you move in bed, air passes freely through the slats, thereby keeping your body heat from building up.

 You might be in luck.
 If that giant king box spring you bought is less than five years old, it has wooden slats built in, and they are correctly spaced, you just might be able to use it for a new mattress.
 However, if you’re not sure, check with the experts to be safe.

 It might even be easier if you start fresh and put aside the old boxspring along with your old innerspring mattress.
 Most of today’s mattresses are meant to be used with what is called a “foundation.”
 Different mattress companies call it different things, but almost all of them consist of a metal bed frame or a wood frame with wooden slats in the center.